r0bd0g/rock-band-3-deluxe/readme.md

 It is recommended to use a small USB Thumb Drive to store the game for playing on a real Wii.
 If you load DX from an SD card, you will not be able to use RB3Enhanced, nor will you be able load DLC from the SD card.
-If you load from a real harddrive and you try to playing online, Rock Band 3 Wii has always suffered from severe stuttering in these conditions, making the game largely unplayable.
+If you load from a real harddrive and you try to play online, Rock Band 3 Wii has always suffered from severe stuttering in these conditions, making the game largely unplayable.

 ## Songs